diffblue/gitlab/doc/development/database/dbcheck-migrations-job.md

 For example, when we drop a column and then roll back, this column is always re-added at the end of the list of columns.
 If the column was previously in the middle of the list, the rollback can't return the schema back exactly to its previous state.
-The job to fail, but it's an acceptable situation.
+The job fails, but it's an acceptable situation.

 For a real-life example, refer to
 [this failed job](https://gitlab.com/gitlab-org/gitlab/-/jobs/2006544972#L138).